Sarasota, Florida

 If you can’t get into the Salty Dog, turn around and drive back to the New Pass Grill and Bait Shop, which you passed on the way.
 It’s been there since 1929.
 With counter service with picnic tables; the fish is fresh and affordable.

 Sarasota’s density of shops and restaurants/bars reminds one of Key West or Provincetown, but it’s far less funky.
-It’s is a grownup city with an elegant, European flair, as opposed to the seedy, college drinking-town vibe common to beach-side cities.
-For a video tour of downtown Sarasota along with Lido, St. Armands and Longboat Keys watch the excellent TampaAerialMedia 30-minute video here.
+It’s is a grownup city with an elegant, European flair as opposed to the seedy, college drinking-town vibe common to most Florida beach-side cities.
+For a video tour of downtown Sarasota along with showing Lido, St. Armands and Longboat Keys watch the excellent TampaAerialMedia 30-minute video here.

 Let’s explore Sarasota’s remarkable downtown in the next section of this website.